zhouchunpong/Simplifying-Graph-Convolutional-Networks/README.md

     $ python train.py

 Our implementation can match the benchmark described in the original paper and the GPU will be used if available.
+**Note: the default splits of the training set in my implementation are different from that in original papar, which you can find in the authors' code.**

 ## References
 For a more detail explanation of the SGC, have a look at the relative  references about the SGC and vanilla GCN: